Siddanagowda/PyTorch/README.md

 ---

-### 6. PyTorch Time Series (`PyTorch_TimeSeries.ipynb`)
+### 6. PyTorch Transfer Learning (`PyTorch_TransferLearning.ipynb`)

-This notebook demonstrates how to work with time series data using PyTorch.
-It includes examples of building and training models like RNNs, LSTMs, and GRUs for sequential data.
+This notebook demonstrates how to apply transfer learning techniques using PyTorch.
+It includes examples of using pre-trained models and fine-tuning them for specific tasks.

 ---